shreyashchhatbar/Elderly-Home-Care/README.md

 - Watch yoga and meditation videos
 - Play random melodies
 - Healthy Diet chart for above 60 years of age

+# Note

+For python, you must have to install below libraries to execute program with appropriate output:
+ - webbrowser, datetime, winsound, playsound, random, tabulate, win10toast